mcalilly/spark/README.md

 # Spark - A CMS built on Rails
 Spark is a content management system ("CMS") that's just a big-ass script (aka [Rails Application Template](https://guides.rubyonrails.org/rails_application_templates.html)) that automates all of the stuff you need on most websites.
 It's inspired by the the Wordpress "famous 5 minute install."
+Most likely we'll eventually extract out a lot of this functionality into gems that the rails app template uses, but for now, it's just a big-ass script.

 ## How to Get Started
 1. Download Spark: